legop3/RoombaRover/README.md

     The port to use for the web server, the default is port `3000`
 - mediamtx
-  - runLocal

-    `true` (default) keeps MediaMTX running on the rover.
-Set to `false` to publish the camera feed to an external MediaMTX instance.
   - videoStreamURL

     Viewer URL handed to the web UI.
-Point this at your external server when `runLocal` is `false`.
-  - external.srt

-    Settings for the SRT publish target (`host`, `port`, optional `streamId`, `latencyMs`, `audioBitrate`, and encryption parameters).
-These are required when `runLocal` is `false`.
-If you omit `streamId`, the rover will publish using the correct `#!::m=publish,r=…` form automatically.
+Set this to the rover’s own WebRTC page for local viewing, or point it at your remote fan-out server when you hand the stream off.
-  - external.remoteConfig
+  - fanout

-    When `outputPath` is set, the rover will generate a MediaMTX configuration file for the external server (picking up any custom `additionalHosts`, `stunServers`, or address overrides you supply).
-On newer MediaMTX builds you can also lower `webrtcReadBufferCount` / `webrtcWriteQueueSize` (default 256) to trim end-to-end latency.
+    When `enabled`, the rover writes a MediaMTX configuration you can deploy on a remote “fan-out” server.
+That server pulls the rover’s WebRTC stream (via WHEP) and re-distributes it to end users.
+Set `remoteConfigPath`, `piPublicUrl`, and `remoteVideoURL` to match your environment.
 - camera
   - devicePath